Leonard Lance: LGBT rights

 Lance has a 48 out of 100 rating from the Human Rights Commission regarding his voting record on LGBT rights.
 Lance opposes same-sex marriage.
 Lance voted against repeal of Don't Ask, Don't Tell.

 In 2009, he co-sponsored Barney Frank's Employment Non-Discrimination Act, a bill that would have prohibited employment discrimination on the basis of actual or perceived sexual orientation or gender identity by employers, employment agencies, labor organizations, or joint labor-management committees.
 He was also one of only 18 Republicans to vote for the Hate Crimes Prevention Act.

 Marijuana

 Lance has a "D" rating from NORML regarding his voting record on cannabis-related matters.

 Personal life

-Lance married his wife, Heidi A. Rohrbach, who is a VP at JPMorgan Chase, in August 1996.
+Lance married his wife, Heidi A. Rohrbach, previously a VP at JPMorgan Chase and currently serving as Hunterdon County Surrogate, in August 1996.
 They have a son named Peter Frank.

-He is a former trustee of the Newark Museum, of Centenary College in Hackettstown and of McCarter Theatre in Princeton.
+Lance is a former trustee of the Newark Museum, of Centenary College in Hackettstown and of McCarter Theatre in Princeton.